 The island is also the home of Audi Hamilton Island Race Week – Australia’s largest offshore yachting regatta.

 A private island resort, Hayman Island offers a blend of incredible natural beauty, relaxation, indulgence, and adventure.
-The island is positioned on a two-kilometre crescent-shaped stretch of stunning white sand beach and enjoys an ideal climate year-round.
+The island is positioned on a two-kilometre crescent-shaped stretch of stunning white sand beach and enjoys an ideal climate year-round in the Whitsunday Islands.

 Found at the northernmost point of the group of islands, it’s the closest to the Great Barrier Reef and the only Whitsundays resort within the Great Barrier Reef Marine Park – providing easy access to some of the best diving and snorkelling sites in the Whitsundays!